jdiaz286/CS-1010-python-project/README.md

 # CS-2010-python-project

 ### App Description
-GUI final project for CS 2010
+GUI final project for CS 2010.
+This project was in collaboration with two other students, my task throughout the whole project was to handle the Stopwatch component of the program and to also design/combine all the code into one GUI.

 ### App Walk-though